kevinyswong/kevinyswong.github.io/index.md

 Shall lure it back to cancel half a Line,<br>
 Nor all thy Tears wash out a Word of it.

-If thoughts are products of chemical and electrical synapses, the body’s chemical inevitability interacting with the external laws of mechanics, is it possible that the writing of even these words had already been scheduled since the dawn of time?
+If thoughts are products of chemical and electrical synapses, the body's chemical inevitability interacting with the external laws of mechanics, is it possible that the writing of even these words had already been scheduled since the dawn of time?
 Is the moving finger itself also a contraption subject to nature?

-Some of us meet Halley’s Comet twice in our lifetime, once in youth and again in senility, after the children have moved out, gone to college, and are in middle age, having started families of their own.
-Here’s a thought: Halley’s Comet knows exactly how our lives will be when we meet again as it glances down at our earthly, provincial dirt in scorn, as we turn upwards to the night sky and think, I know what you’re made of, when you’ll return, and how you’re condemned to rote, routine nothingness: so you, as I. What is the law or equation that reveals the end things of all human life?
-With a closed-form solution to life’s motions, one does not need machine learning to predict how we’ll end up, but even without the reassurance of mathematical certainty, how deluded must an adequately developed intelligence be to expect we’re any more than just another rotten apple that will never fall far from petty humanity?
+Some of us meet Halley's Comet twice in our lifetime, once in youth and again in senility, after the children have moved out, gone to college, and are in middle age, having started families of their own.
+Here's a thought: Halley's Comet knows exactly how our lives will be when we meet again as it glances down at our earthly, provincial dirt in scorn, as we turn upwards to the night sky and think, I know what you're made of, when you'll return, and how you're condemned to rote, routine nothingness: so you, as I. What is the law or equation that reveals the end things of all human life?
+With a closed-form solution to life's motions, one does not need machine learning to predict how we'll end up, but even without the reassurance of mathematical certainty, how deluded must an adequately developed intelligence be to expect we're any more than just another rotten apple that will never fall far from petty humanity?
 Who in all seriousness can imagine we are any better?
-How trifling that the spider’s life-world does not extend beyond its remote corner.
+How trifling that the spider's life-world does not extend beyond its remote corner.

 Waking up in the morning, one may think to oneself, did I not all those